Nonbossy Mechanisms: Mechanism Design Robust to Secondary Goals: Payment Characterization for Nonbossy Mechanisms

 \begin{definition}[Upper Semilattice Property] A pair $(\cV_i, \cO_i)$ has the upper semilattice property if for any $o_i \in \cO_i$, $v_i, v_i' \in \cV_i$, there exists $v_i'' \in \cV_i$ such that for all $o_i' \in \cO_i$,

 We say $v_i''$ is a common upper bound of $v_i$ and $v_i'$ with respect to $o_i$. \end{definition}

+Note that the above property is independent of the tiebreaking component of a valuation.
 While the upper semilattice property may appear strong and/or counterintuitive, it turns out that most natural settings commonly studied in the context of mechanism design in fact have this property.
-For example, it is straightforward to check that in single-parameter settings (where a valuation $v_i \in \cV_{i}$ for a single agent is parameterized by an arbitrary nonnegative real number) Definition \ref{def:upper_semilattice} holds (e.g., if $o_i$ is allocation of the item and $o'_i$ is non-allocation, we can take $v''_i = \max(v_i, v'_i)$).
+For example, it is straightforward to check that in single-parameter settings (where a valuation $v_i \in \cV_{i}$ for a single agent is parameterized by an arbitrary nonnegative real number), Definition \ref{def:upper_semilattice} holds (e.g., if $o_i$ is allocation of the item and $o'_i$ is non-allocation, we can take $v''_i = \max(v_i, v'_i)$).
 In fact, the upper semilattice property holds for all the following settings: